Deities and fairies of fate in Slavic mythology: Functions and cult

 They were said to look after pregnant women, and after giving birth to a child, they determined his fate for the rest of his life.
 The rozhanitsy appeared at midnight three days after the birth of the child, at his cradle, when they were supposed to foretell the child's good or bad fate for life.
 After determining the fate of the child, it was saved as an indelible mark on the forehead.
 The rozhanitsy's opinions on the future of the child were often contradictory, and the final, oldest parent makes the final decision.
 The first, youngest rozhanitsa spins, the second measures and the third cuts off the thread of life – the longer the thread, the longer life will be.
 Among southern Slavs, rozhanitsy were sometimes distinguished from sudzhenitsy, who were said to appear before death and during important moments in life.
 Rozhanitsy were sometimes called upon to protect the family from illness.

 According to Procopius, Slavs did not believe in destiny:

 According to sources, a trapezoidal table with bread, honey, cheese and groat (kutia) was prepared in honor of the rozhanitsy, sometimes the meal was left in the shrines.
-A child's first haircut was sacrified to the rozhanitsy – the cut hair should be offered to the rozhanitsy.
+The hair cut during a child's first haircut was also sacrified to the rozhanitsy.
 Slovenes and Croats used to put candles, wine, bread and salt in the room where the woman lies the day after delivery.
 Failure to do so threatened that rozhanitsy would determine a child's bad fortune.
 Slovenians living in Istria laid bread under the boulders next to the caves in which rozhanitsy were said to live, and in Bulgaria suppers were prepared for them.
 In Czechia, a table was prepared at which white clothes and chairs were waiting for the rozhanitsy along with a chair on which bread, salt and butter were laid, and sometimes cheese and beer.
 One of Rod and the rozhanitsy's holidays was said to be December 26, which after Christianization was replaced by the Orthodox Church with the Feast of the Mother of God.

 The rozhanitsy were said to live at the end of the world in the palace of the Sun, which could connect them to the solar deity.

 In many European religions, there are three female figures foretelling the child's future, which indicates the Indo-European origin of the rozhanitsy: